ArnoldDP/OStim-Community-Modlist/README.md

 This adds a fully functional photo mode, inspired by later Bethesda titles.
 Read more about it [here](https://www.nexusmods.com/skyrimspecialedition/mods/91701)

+ * Wheeler and dMenu

+[Wheeler](https://www.nexusmods.com/skyrimspecialedition/mods/97345) is the new wheel menu by dTry.
+It adds an incredibly fast and simple wheel function to the game.
+The hotkeys do not come preconfigured, but you can change them using [dMenu](https://www.nexusmods.com/skyrimspecialedition/mods/97221).
+Since these are both incredibly flexible mods, I highly recommend reading both of the mod pages to see what they can do.

 ### Followers

  * Nether's Follower Framework